 Nutrition: ensuring food security and eradicating child malnutrition

-- Emergency nutritional support is given to families during the first nine months of the programme to help them regain a satisfactory state of health.
+- Emergency nutritional support is given to families during the first nine months of the program to help them regain a satisfactory state of health.

 - Creation of individual vegetable gardens for the production of fruit and vegetables for the families’ own consumption.